How to read Star Wars: The High Republic books

 What is Tales of Light and Life, and when should I read it?

-Tales of Light and Life features 10 authors and 10 stories offering different perspectives of major events through the eyes of characters both big and small.
+Outside of the main books and comics, there is an anthology of short stories set during all three phases of storytelling.
+Tales of Light and Life features 10 authors and 10 stories offering different perspectives of major events through the eyes of characters big and small.
 The anthology was published in September 2023 by Disney Books.

 Really appreciated this post.
 Thank you!